Advertiser Disclosure

 An aerial photo of the great migration in Kenya.

 Cost is the most common question that people ask Google about safaris.
-Traditionally popular amongst retirees, you might assume safaris are so expensive that you need to save your entire life for the experience.
+Traditionally popular among retirees, safaris can give off the impression of being so expensive that you need to save your entire life for the experience.
 That’s not (always) the case.

 Hot Tip: